Abhisekbag1/ETH-AVAX-MODULE-3-PROJECT-CREATE-AND-MINT-TOKEN/README.md

-# RIDAM Token (RUK) README
+# ABHI Token (MUK) README

 ## Introduction

-Welcome to the RIDAM Token (RUK) repository!
-This repository contains the Solidity smart contract code for the RUK token, an ERC-20 compatible token designed for various purposes.
-RUK tokens can be used for transactions, rewards, and other activities within an ecosystem.
+Welcome to the ABHI Token (MUK) repository!
+This repository contains the Solidity smart contract code for the MUK token, an ERC-20 compatible token designed for various purposes.
+MUK tokens can be used for transactions, rewards, and other activities within an ecosystem.

-This README file provides an overview of the RUK token contract and includes instructions on how to deploy the contract to the local Hardhat test network using Remix Connect Localhost and how to interact with it using Remix with Hardhat provider.
+This README file provides an overview of the MUK token contract and includes instructions on how to deploy the contract to the local Hardhat test network using Remix Connect Localhost and how to interact with it using Remix with Hardhat provider.

 ## Contract Details

-The `Token.sol` file contains the source code for the RUK token contract.
+The `Token.sol` file contains the source code for the MUK token contract.
 Here are the key details of the contract:

 - Token Name: ABHI Token
 - Token Symbol: MUK